UK financial lobby TheCityUK forms Brexit task force

-TheCityUK, which was against a Brexit, itemized a list of "demands" for policymakers if Britain voted to leave the EU, the Daily Telegraph reported before the referendum. (bit.ly/28OkFC9)
+TheCityUK, which was against a Brexit, itemised a list of "demands" for policymakers if Britain voted to leave the EU, the Daily Telegraph reported before the referendum. (bit.ly/28OkFC9)

 Since Britons voted on June 23 to leave the European Union there have been fears of an exodus from the City of London if access to the EU's single market becomes significantly harder.

-Five U.S. investment banks, including JPMorgan and Goldman Sachs (GS.N), promised British finance minister George Osborne on Thursday that they would try to help London retain its top spot as a financial center, but gave no commitment on jobs following Britain's vote to leave the EU.
+Five U.S. investment banks, including JPMorgan and Goldman Sachs, promised British finance minister George Osborne on Thursday that they would try to help London retain its top spot as a financial centre, but gave no commitment on jobs following Britain's vote to leave the EU.
+(Reporting by Bhanu Pratap in Bengaluru; Editing by Alexandra Hudson)